-Each semester, chapters must submit an updated registration form, updated Certificate of General Liability naming SUNY and SUNY College at Old Westbury as additionally insured and an active member roster to remain in good standing as well as completing the programmatic requirements as determined by CSLI.
-A Requirement Memo will be provided to the organizations each semester.
+Each semester, chapters must submit an updated Certificate of Liability Insurance naming SUNY Old Westbury as additionally insured and an active member roster to remain in good standing; as well as completing the programmatic requirements as determined by CSLI.
+A Requirement Memo will be provided to organizations each semester via FSL Training, if anything is added to the standard requirements.
+The current and standard programmatic requirements for all active organizations is: